mceachen/bloomer/README.md

 This implementation is the Nth bloom filter gem written in ruby -- but, at the time of conception, the only one that

-* uses a robust set of hashing functions
+* uses triple hash chaining, based on MD5 (see [the paper](http://www.ccs.neu.edu/home/pete/pub/bloom-filters-verification.pdf))
 * can marshal state quickly
 * does not require EM or Redis or something else unrelated to simply implementing a bloom filter